Jaysonjson/FadenCore/README.md

 make sure to change the version to the one you want to use

-# Further Questions
+# Further Questions/Wiki

+The Wiki is located in https://github.com/Jaysonjson/FadenCore/wiki

-You can ask any further questions inside the support tab of the Fuchsia Discord Server https://discord.gg/rRyQaVS3SC
+You can ask any further questions inside the support tab of the Fuchsia Discord Server https://discord.gg/rRyQaVS3SC or look at FadenServer: https://github.com/FuchsiaTeam/FadenServer \
-Feel free to ping Jayson.json
+Feel free to ping Jayson.json inside the Discord